thisisadelakun/random/README.md

 ![Project Preview](path-to-your-project-preview-image.png)

 Welcome to my personal portfolio website!
-This project serves as a showcase for my skills, projects, and experiences.
+This project serves as a showcase for my skills, projects, experiences, & articles.
 It's designed to provide visitors with an overview of who I am and what I've accomplished.
 Feel free to explore the project and learn more about me.

 ## Table of Contents